zamazan4ik/awesome-pgo/article/article.md

 ### Algorithm optimizations always outperform machine optimizations

-TODO: here we need to discuss an opinion from Rainer Grimm (Rsyslog dev).
-Rainer Grimm from Rsyslog thinks that algorithm always beats peephole optimizations (it’s wrong - they work at the same time)
+TODO: here we need to discuss an opinion from Rainer Gerhards (Rsyslog dev).
+Rainer Gerhards from Rsyslog thinks that algorithm always beats peephole optimizations (it’s wrong - they work at the same time)
 TODO: also a comment from Khronos group: https://github.com/KhronosGroup/glslang/issues/3400#issuecomment-1817277433

 ### Is PGO/PLO CPU-specific optimization?